racket/rhombus/rhombus/0000-rhombus.md

 declaration macros, Rhombus can report errors for out-of-place uses earlier and more clearly than Racket.

-_In the Racket-level interface, it's possible to bind an identifier to both expression and definition transformers, etc. Adding a Rhombus syntax for that combination should be straightforward._
+_In the Racket-level interface, it’s possible to bind an identifier to both expression and definition transformers, etc. Adding a Rhombus syntax for that combination should be straightforward._